StephenWhittington/MilestoneProject1/README.md

 I started with a desktop layout for the website using figma, The site is aimed at the fan base so i wanted the user to be able to navigate easily to each page without any hesitation.
 The fan wants to be able to see the latest recordings or music the band has made, So by a page link to music they can see the latest uploads from the band with a sign up form to the site to let them know of any updates ASAP.
+This website helps the user achieve what they need with its simple layout style and colours, The user wants to get as much information as possible with little effort and this website helps them achieve that goal.

 ### List of user Stories